 Right wing controversialist Milo Yiannopoulos has delayed his book launch by several months so he can write about the protests against him at university campuses.

-Pre-sale orders of his book, Dangerous, soared after protests erupted against his speech at the University of California, Berkeley, last month while he toured campuses around the US.
+Pre-sale orders of his book, Dangerous, soared after protests erupted against his planned speech at the University of California, Berkeley, last month while he toured campuses around the US.

 The book was supposed to be published in March but will now appear on 13 June.